 The “alternate list” is only used for a brief time; it is used until the beginning of the program following the application deadline.
 Students must reapply if they are not admitted.

-By U.S. mail.
-You will receive a letter of standing 4-6 weeks after deadline date.
-The letter is sent to the address on the application.
+By email.
+You will receive an email of standing 4-6 weeks after deadline date.
+The email is sent to the email address on the application.
 Be sure to keep your records updated.

 Admission to the nursing program is not based on the applicant’s cumulative GPA.
 The admission is based on a combination of a test score and grades in certain courses.